-Note: other dual degree options are available; see Section 8.2 of the Graduate School Handbook for more information.
+Note: Other dual degree options are available; see Section 8.2 of the Graduate School Handbook for more information.

 Advisor Approval.
-PhD students on Speech and Hearing Science interested in concurrent enrollment in the AuD or MA-SLP degree program must first seek approval from their PhD advisor.
+PhD students in Speech and Hearing Science interested in concurrent enrollment in the AuD or MA-SLP degree program must first seek approval from their PhD advisor.
 AuD and MA-SLP students interested in concurrent enrollment in the PhD program must first seek approval from a graduate faculty member who will serve as their PhD advisor.

 Dual-Degree Application to the Graduate Studies Committee.
 Upon approval from the student's advisor, the student must submit the SHS Dual-Degree Application to the Department's Graduate Studies Committee.
-The SHS dual-degree application is reviewed by the Graduate Studies Committee in consultation with either the Audiology or MA-SLP Oversight Subcommittees.
+The SHS dual-degree applications are reviewed by the Graduate Studies Committee in consultation with either the Audiology or MA-SLP Oversight Subcommittees.
+AuD or MA-SLP students who apply for the dual-degree PhD program will be reviewed alongside all applicants for the PhD program during the Autumn/Spring admissions cycle.
 Acceptance into the second graduate program is based on the student's qualifications, advisor recommendation, and consideration of the impact on the clinical program (if applicable).
 Components of the SHS dual-degree application include: